313rdWay/CalorieCrusherC5/README.md

 - According To The NLM Only 6.4% Of Video Games Produced Over Several Decades Have Been Focused On Nutritional Education.

-So when the MSU Apple Developer Academy gave my team and I a challenge to make a game after a lot of brainstorming we believed this we can do something fun as well as educational.
+So when the MSU Apple Developer Academy gave my team and I a challenge to make a game after a lot of brainstorming we believed that we can do something fun as well as educational.
 Calorie Crusher not only gives it's players a fun dodging game to enjoy but it also teaches them about health and nutrition along the way.
 ## Lessons Learned

 Overall I learned SpriteKit for the very first time and the process of Game Developement.